ansible/community-docs/ansible_community_steering_committee.rst

 - Design policy and procedure for the collection world.
 - Review things (collections for now) for compliance with the policies.
-- Help create our deliverables (community.general, community.network, the ansible-tarball, docs website).
+- Help create our deliverables (community.general, community.network, the ``ansible`` tarball, docs website).
 - Ballot on approval changes to policy and new proposals.
 - Identify and train individuals from the community who are interested in contributing to Ansible.
 - Review collections submitted for inclusion in the Ansible package and decide whether include them or not.